-Participants experienced then 150 flips, without knowing how many flips there would be.
-Every 30 flips they were interrupted and asked four questions:
+Participants then observed 150 flips, without knowing how many flips there would be.
+Every 30 flips they were interrupted and asked the following four questions:

-(1) How many times has the coin come up heads?

-(2) How well do you think you are doing at the task?
-Responses were given using a scale from 1 (very poorly) to 7 (very well).

-(3) How random do you think have been the flips produced by the program?
-Responses were given using a scale from 1 (not at all random) to 7 (completely random).

-(4) If you have an idea about any error in how the program generates flips, please write it below.
+- 1. How many times has the coin come up heads? - 2.
+How well do you think you are doing at the task?
+Responses were given using a scale from 1 (very poorly) to 7 (very well). - 3.
+How random do you think have been the flips produced by the program?
+Responses were given using a scale from 1 (not at all random) to 7 (completely random). - 4.
+If you have an idea about any error in how the program generates flips, please write it below.
 Responses were entered in a free-form text box.

-Questions (3) and (4) were meant to focus participants on the possibility that some underlying mechanism could be responsible for producing streaks of heads.
+The purpose of questions (3) and (4) was to focus participants on the possibility that some underlying mechanism could be responsible for producing streaks of heads.